 Virtually one hundred percent of books and memoirs written by CEOs, athletes, and celebrities are ghostwritten.
 In years past, many principals pretended that they wrote their books all by themselves.
 More recently, the trend has been to acknowledge the reality that, of course, the busy principals had editorial help.
 Bylines that included such formulas as “with [name of ghostwriter] and “as told to” became popular.
 I believe transparency is a healthy outcome that takes nothing away from the accomplishment of the principal.
 That said, while I welcome public acknowledgement of my contributions, I am perfectly comfortable to remain in the background.

 I prefer to partner with authors who seek a traditional publisher for their book.
 I am also happy to write books that are intended for self-publication.
 I welcome considering ghostwriting assignments that open new areas of the world to me.

 I have ghostwritten over 15 commercially-published business books for leading business executives.
 For contractual reasons, I’m not at liberty to divulge my role in a number of books.
-For the following books my role as editorial partner has been acknowledged:
+For the following books my role as an editorial partner has been acknowledged:

 Negotiating with Backbone: Eight Sales Strategies to Defend Your Price and Value by Reed K. Holden (John Wiley, 2015)